elahehaghaarabi/sentence_similarity/README.md

 GridSearchCV is used for hyperparameter tunning.
 Mean Squared Error is used to evaluate the model performance on test data.
 MSE is calculated in 5 different regions of similarity to check the model performance for the lowest and highest similar sentences and the results are both saved in mse.csv file and visulized in a bar chart.

-The main Function input are the training, validation and test data file pathes.
+The main Function inputs are the training, validation and test data file pathes.
 Insode the main Function feature_concat Function is called for each of the datasets to prepare fetures for the model.
 Thes results are fed into the feature_selection_ef model to train and then predict similarity measures using Random Forest model and generate outputs.